mads-swaps/mads-swaps.github.io/index.md

 ### Building Xy Datasets

 The imbalance of a dataset is not the only criteria for determining if one ratio is better than another, but it does give a sense.
-To explore this further, several labeled datasets are generated with different labelling strategies by changing ratios, the window, and the whether the ratio represents a percentage or ATR ratio.
+To explore this further, several labeled datasets are generated with different labeling strategies by changing ratios, the window, and whether the ratio represents a percentage or the ATR ratio.
 The following table shows 12 different labeled datasets generated that are used to compare different model performances.

 |dataset|use_atr|ratio|reverse|window|size|true_labels|imbalance|train_imbal|test_imbal|
 |:-|:-:|:-:|:-:|:-:|-:|-:|-:|-:|-:|